Pine Bush Central School District

-The Pine Bush Central School District was established in 1938 in Pine Bush, New York, United States, and spans all of the Town of Crawford and includes part of six other townships in Orange, Sullivan, and Ulster counties.
+Pine Bush Central School District is a school district in Pine Bush, New York, United States, and spans all of the Town of Crawford and includes part of six other townships in Orange, Sullivan, and Ulster counties.
+It was established in 1938.
 For the 2021-2022 school year, the district approved a budget of $125.8 million and currently enrolls just under 5,000 students.

 The school district has been named as a defendant in a lawsuit filed in March 2012 by three families alleging inaction following accusations of antisemitism and the resultant creation of a hostile learning environment.